Chambersburg is unique among Pennsylvania municipalities. We are one of only thirty-five communities to own

 The number one cost effective way to lower residential power costs is to increased insulation and weather stripping, air seal the house, turn off unneeded lights, disconnect energy hogging appliances such as computers and flat screen televisions; home energy audits are available.
 In addition, commercial and industrial customers have other flexibility to shave some of their load at opportune times.
-For more information call Ron Pezon at 717-261-3238.
+For more information call Jeff Heverley at 717-251-2418.

 7. I have a complaint about one of the Borough's traffic signals.
 Who do I contact?

 8. I've just seen a downed electric wire.
 What should I do?